-The small island state of 420,000 inhabitants is undertaking its first EU presidency since joining the union in 2004.
+Malta, the small island state of 420,000 inhabitants, is undertaking its first EU presidency since joining the union in 2004.

 On the first day of 2017, Malta took over the rotating presidency of the Council of the European Union.
 Malta is the concluding partner of the current Trio Programme, which began with the Netherlands and was continued by Slovakia over the course of 2016.
 For the six months between January and July 2017, the island will play a key role in setting the EU agenda, finding compromises, and addressing a range of challenges covering migration, the single market, security, social inclusion, the European neighbourhood policy, and the maritime sector, all of which are indicated in Malta’s official agenda (2017 Maltese Presidency of the Council of the European Union Priorities).

 Malta has decided to approach its presidency with the main theme of rEUnion – a concept that aims to reunite EU citizens at individual, corporate, and state levels.
 Parliamentary Secretary for the Presidency 2017 and EU funds, Dr. Ian Borg, explained Malta’s approach with reference to the logo emblem – which combines Maltese cultural traditions like grain windmills, luzzu, tile making and the traditional Maltese door knob – that will accompany the presidency, saying it represents “our nation and recalls the courage, loyalty and perseverance of our people”.